What is fading puppy syndrome?

 During the first two weeks of life, puppies are very vulnerable to illness and environmental stress since they are unable to regulate their body temperature independently.
 Very young puppies also have poor ability to regulate fluid and energy balance.
-In addition, their immune systems aren't fully functioning and they have limited protection from infections.
+In addition, their immune systems are not fully functioning, and they have limited protection from infections.
 This makes puppies susceptible to dying from a variety of causes.

 What are the clinical signs of fading puppy syndrome?

-The clinical signs are vague and insidious.
+The clinical signs are vague.
 It is often too late to save a puppy once clinical signs are apparent.
-The common findings are a low birth weight or failure to gain weight at the same rate as their siblings (the "runt" of the litter), decreased activity and inability to suckle.
+The common findings are a low birth weight or failure to gain weight at the same rate as their siblings (the 'runt' of the litter), decreased activity and inability to suckle.
 These puppies have a tendency to remain separate from the mother and the rest of the litter.
 They are often reported to cry weakly in a high-pitched tone.
-Some people refer to this as "seagulling" due to its similarity to the cry of seagulls.
-These puppies often quickly progress to severe lethargy, loss of muscle tone and death.
+Sometimes this is refered to this as 'seagulling' due to its similarity to the cry of seagulls.
+These puppies often quickly progress to severe lethargy, loss of muscle tone, and death.

 What causes fading puppy syndrome?

 There are many factors that contribute to fading puppy syndrome.
 Some of the more common factors include:

 - lack of adequate care from the mother

 - lack of milk production or poor-quality milk

 - inadequate nursing or milk consumption

 - congenital (present from birth) defects in the puppy, which may not be immediately apparent